dylanlrrb/Please-Contain-Yourself/1-Installation_and_Intro/README.md

 #### A note about the symantec formatting in this tutorial:

+- [ ] Check boxes are steps that need to be completed.

 Text that looks `like this --for --example` are commands that you should type into your terminal.
 Or else.

 ---